OverallGod/RhapsodyServer/README.md

 Feel free to modify the code and etc but be sure to credit me!

 # REQUIREMENTS
-You need to install MongoDB in order to
+You need to install MongoDB

 # DISCLAIMER
 YOU ARE NOT ALLOWED TO SELL THIS SOURCE